ansible-lockdown/KUBERNETES-STIG/README.md

 Configure a Kubernetes install to be DISA STIG compliant.
 All findings will be audited by default.
 Non-disruptive CAT I, CAT II, and CAT III findings will be corrected by default.
 Disruptive finding remediation can be enabled by setting `cntrk8stig_disruption_high` to `yes`.

-This role is based on Kubernetes DISA STIG: [Version 1, Rel 6 released on  Jul 27, 2022](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_Kubernetes_V1R6_STIG.zip).
+This role is based on Kubernetes DISA STIG: [Version 1, Rel 8 released on  Jan 26, 2023](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_Kubernetes_V1R8_STIG.zip).

 ## Join us